tiwut/Icon-Library/README.md

 ## Licensing
 These icons were **100% hand-crafted from the ground up using custom SVG paths** without using any third-party library (like Lucide, Feather, or others).

-Because they were completely generated uniquely for you, they have **zero copyright or licensing attachments**.
-They are entirely yours to use forever in any MIT-licensed commercial or open-source project.
-No attribution required!

 ## Dark Mode Theme (Sample)
 *Designed for dark backgrounds (Stroke: `#FFFFFF`)*